bconnect-official/sdk-ios/README.md

 }
 ```

-You can also do it from a stoyboard with an IBAction.
+You can also do it from a stoyboard with an `IBAction`.

 ### Requesting an authorize